storacha/w3infra/docs/roundabout.md

 It also supports a query parameter `expires` with the number of seconds this presigned URL should be valid for.
 You can set a value from one second to 7 days (604,800 seconds).
 By default the expiration is set for 3 days (259,200 seconds).

+Note that there is a bucket list of accepted buckets.

 ## Usage

 ### Download CAR file via CURL